Dateline: Australia, Federal Politics, February 2017.

-We are told, quite correctly, that to be an Australian citizen is an immense privilege and should be respected greatly.
+Politicians and members of the media tell us, quite correctly, that to be an Australian Citizen is an immense privilege and should be respected greatly.

-However, how many of those in politics and the media who are making these quite recent exhortations show due respect to we citizens?
+However, how many of those in politics and the media who make a virtue of citizenship show due respect to we citizens?

 Politicians show a lack of respect for the citizen.